Defect #2473

 Related issues

-Updated by Stanislav German-Evtushenko over 1 year ago
+Updated by Stanislav German-Evtushenko about 15 years ago

 Duplicate #2330

-Updated by Tony Arnold over 1 year ago
+Updated by Tony Arnold about 15 years ago

 Is this patch going to be included in the core redmine product?
 We're having problems with our LDAP logins at present - we treat usernames as being case-insensitive, however redmine currently does not.